metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Required:

-- `zone` (String) Zone is the Venafi Policy Zone to use for this issuer.All requests made to the Venafi platform will be restricted by the namedzone policy.This field is required.
+- `zone` (String) Zone is the Venafi Policy Zone to use for this issuer.
+All requests made to the Venafi platform will be restricted by the named zone policy.
+This field is required.

 Optional:

-- `cloud` (Attributes) Cloud specifies the Venafi cloud configuration settings.Only one of TPP or Cloud may be specified. (see [below for nested schema](#nestedatt--spec--venafi--cloud))
+- `cloud` (Attributes) Cloud specifies the Venafi cloud configuration settings.
+Only one of TPP or Cloud may be specified. (see [below for nested schema](#nestedatt--spec--venafi--cloud))
-- `tpp` (Attributes) TPP specifies Trust Protection Platform configuration settings.Only one of TPP or Cloud may be specified. (see [below for nested schema](#nestedatt--spec--venafi--tpp))
+- `tpp` (Attributes) TPP specifies Trust Protection Platform configuration settings.
+Only one of TPP or Cloud may be specified. (see [below for nested schema](#nestedatt--spec--venafi--tpp))

 <a id="nestedatt--spec--venafi--cloud"></a>
 ### Nested Schema for `spec.venafi.cloud`